 Before you grab your pitchforks and march upon Dream Team offices, just hear me out.

-And sure he scored a few goals (over a 1000 if records are to be believed) during his career with Santos, New York Cosmos and Brazil.
+And sure he scored a few goals (over a 1,000 if you believe the man himself) during his career with Santos, New York Cosmos and Brazil.

 But I’m just not convinced.

 The main gripe I have with Pele is that I don’t think the overall standard of football was as good back in Pele’s era.

 The nature of football (and most sports) is that the quality increases as time goes on due to technological advancements, evolution, greater understanding, etc.

 Pele may have been a unique talent that would have thrived in any era, but the average standard of his opponents would have been noticeably lower than the modern equivalent.